 We lived 3 miles west of Amery at this time.
 Our Holz neighbor to the north, basic farmers, invited Dad to this Saturday afternoon ritual, and he brought me along.
 Lots of men, a few kids, and lots of commotion.

-“They’ll kill her and then cut her up.”
+“They’ll kill her and then cut her up,” he told me.
 Blunt, serious.
 No follow-up questions from me as I watched the men pulling the pig by a rope attached to one front leg.

 Dad covered my eyes at the time of the killing.
 Someone delivered a .22 shot between her eyes, the muffled pop ended the screaming and squealing.
 There in the dirt lay death, plain and simple.